Comparison

 Reliability and Quality Challenges

-Custom Development: Reliability is your primary engineering challenge.
+Custom Code: Reliability is your primary engineering challenge.
 According to 2026 industry data, hallucinations and consistency of outputs are the biggest quality challenges, particularly for enterprises.
 Context engineering, managing context at scale, and ensuring deterministic behavior require sophisticated solutions.
 Many teams spend 60-70% of development time on reliability engineering rather than business logic.
 Achieving Thunk.AI's 97.3% reliability would be a significant accomplishment requiring months of focused effort.

 Scalability and Enterprise Transformation